james65535/james65535.github.io/_posts/2016-03-11-Navigating-Front-End-Wilderness-pt2.markdown

 ]
 ~~~

-The problem I experienced is that my array was not being processed and any code I placed inside the JQuery was not being processed such as `console.log("abc")`
+The problem I experienced is that my array was not being processed and any code I placed inside the JQuery code block was not run.
 I tried the following:

 * Checked webserver output to verify JSON response is being issued correctly
 * Checked webserver logs to verify its receiving requests from the React application